 However, joint training exposes more parameters and objectives to optimization.
 It requires substantial compute and balanced datasets containing text and multimodal examples.
 Multimodal updates can conflict with language-modeling behavior, so text-only regression measurement remains part of the training contract.

-The important systems point is that post-training can improve how the model explains uncertainty, refuses unsupported claims, and follows product policy.
+The important systems point is that post-training can improve how the model explains uncertainty, refuses unsupported claims, and follows system policy.
 It can't recover information that was already lost upstream.
 If the vision encoder missed small text or the projector over-compressed the image, no preference method can reconstruct that detail later.

 Multimodal latency includes modality encoding and processing visual features inside the decoder.
 In early-fusion systems, that second cost can show up as a large prefill over visual tokens.
 In cross-attention systems, the prefix stays smaller, but each fusion block still attends over visual memory.
 Measure these components by route before choosing whether to compress inputs or optimize decode.
 PagedAttention-style serving makes large, irregular KV caches easier to manage under batching pressure[18].